 But what did I do after getting into those practices?

 I made mistakes.
 Believe me, a lot of them.
 But with every mistake, I learnt a lot of stuff that I had never considered before.
 It helped me in my thinking process, on how we should build things, what steps we need to consider when we are developing/extending a feature.
 And most importantly, these learnings were not just personally helpful, but also crucial for team growth.

-At first we used to get frustrated because we had to follow the additional process like adding documentation, maintaining changelog files, following the code standards, and keeping them consistent throughout the team.
-These extra steps seemed cumbersome and we were not able to relate how this can be useful for us (team).
+At first we used to get frustrated because we had to follow the additional steps like adding documentation, maintaining changelog files, following the code standards, and keeping them consistent throughout the team.
+These extra steps seemed cumbersome and we were not able to relate how this can be helpful for the team.
 And we are still learning/improving everyday in this respect.
 But after few months we started loving and improvising the process.

-So here I am, sharing my what I have learnt.
-And trust me when I say, after getting this into practice you can’t live without following this.
+So here I am, sharing what I have learnt.
+And trust me when I say this, once you start doing these, you can't code without following these practices.

 This post is focused on what practices we follow everyday to make our lives easier.
 Although the practices mentioned here are more relatable for PHP/Drupal, they can be easily followed by all developers.

 Let’s start off with simple things:

 Commenting and Documentation Standards